 Postpartum parties in Abidjan

-The FameWorks were in Côte d’Ivoire last week, researching the perspectives of middle-class urban women.
+The FameWorks were in Côte d’Ivoire last week, exploring the perspectives of middle-class urban women.
 In one of our group discussions, first one, and then another mentioned that they had newborns at home.
-The obvious response to come from an empathetic Western researcher is: I’m glad you could get a little break to join in our group today!
+The obvious response to come from an empathetic researcher is: I’m glad you could get a little break to join in our group today!

 To our knowledge, there’s no Mumsnet in Côte d’Ivoire.
 But who’d need it when the emotional and practical support is sitting in your living room?